 |Owner||F.C.
 Strick & Co Ltd, London|

 |Date of attack||23 Aug 1942||Nationality: British|

 |Position||5° 30'N, 15° 00'W - Grid ET 5973|

 |Route||Rio de Janeiro (18 Aug) - Trinidad - Freetown - UK|

 |Notes on event|

-At 23.37 hours on 23 Aug, 1942, the unescorted Hamla (Master William Ashley Shute, OBE) was struck by two torpedoes from U-506 south of Freetown.
+At 23.37 hours on 23 August 1942 the unescorted Hamla (Master William Ashley Shute, OBE) was struck by two torpedoes from U-506 about 200 miles south-southwest of Freetown.
 Würdemann observed how the vessel disappeared immediately after being hit under the bridge and the aft mast.
-The master, 37 crew members and two gunners were lost.
+The master, 37 crew members and four gunners were lost.

 |On board||We have details of 40 people who were on board.|